Juliafrances28/SaladareGreat/README.md

  * [Email](#Email)

 ## Description
-create a website on any topic using Javascript, html and css.
+The goal here was to create a website on any topic using Javascript, html and css.

 ## Usage
 To share my love of salads with others.

 ## Contributed
-It was a solo project
+It was a solo project.

 ## Questions